$135 for a $500 suite on a business trip? Yeah, I’ll take that deal.

 The décor of the hotel was a little bit dated for my taste.
 This isn’t really a complaint, as the hotel and the staff were excellent, but I guess I prefer the more modern design of the Park Hyatts in Washington or Tokyo vs. the older design of Melbourne and the Aviara.

-The Park Hyatt Aviara is an excellent hotel, and I would certainly return on future trips to the area if I can get a rate like I did, or even something close.
+The Park Hyatt Aviara is an excellent hotel, and I would certainly return on future trips to the area.
+Especially if I can get a rate like I did, or even something close.